 Basis your Common Admission Test (CAT) score, you can take admission in various Masters in Business Management (MBA) courses in India in specialisations like - human resources management, finance management, marketing management, and even hotel management & hospitality management.

-Traditionally, a Bachelor in Business Management (BMS) course best augments your MBA aspirations, but a student with a background of any other stream can also pepare for CAT & other management entrance exams in India.
+Traditionally, a Bachelor in Business Management (BMS) course best augments your MBA aspirations, but a student with a background of any other stream can also prepare for CAT & other management entrance exams in India.
 Some of the popular regions where MBA colleges are very much in demand include Assam, Calicut, Mysore, Vadodara, Kerala & Karnataka.
 Kolkata, Delhi, Hyderabad, Mysore, Ahmedabad etc. are other popular destinations to complete your MBA/ PGDM from.

 While people may argue that 6 - 10 months of dedicated preparations will help you sail through, but if you ask the CAT toppers of previous years, they will tell you that they have spent a dedicated 1 - 1.5 years to crack the CAT exam.
 And that too, not aimlesslessly.
 They had chartered a time table with designated slots to crack each section of the CAT paper - Verbal, Quantitaive, Data Interpretation & Logical Reasoning.
 Plus, continuous brush up of news & happenings around the world, which will help you in the GDPI process.